 Aster-aster interactions are consistent with a repulsive potential involving short-ranged inhibition

-For a viscous material, the velocity, ν, of a submerged object depends on the applied force F: ν ≈ γF, where γ is the effective viscous drag coefficient.
+Viscous forces dominate at the cellular scale, and we expect that the net force causing aster separation is related to the velocity of separation, because it must balance the drag force caused by their movement through the bulk cytoplasm.
+For a viscous material, the velocity, v, of a submerged object depends on the applied force F: v ≈ γF, where γ is the effective viscous drag coefficient.
 Naïvely interpreting the microtubule distribution as the resulting force profile does not match with the observed separation velocity profile.
 However, multiplying the microtubule distribution by a short-ranged inhibitory term, , results in an excellent fit to our observed aster separation velocities (Fig. 3E).
-The nature of such a short-ranged inhibition in the action of microtubules is expanded on in the Discussion.
+The nature of such a shortranged inhibition in the action of microtubules is expanded on in the Discussion.

 Perturbations of aster interaction are consistent with a microtubule-mediated repulsive force potential